HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

 Across all ranks, around 6% of pages use TypeScript, with mobile generally having slightly higher adoption.
+Again, this only counts sites publishing sourcemaps.
 The usage is fairly consistent, though top-ranked pages (1,000) show slightly lower TypeScript adoption compared to lower-ranked ones.

 ## How is JavaScript requested?